-Post-Mortem Genetic Testing
+Post-Mortem Testing

-Post-mortem cardiac genetic testing of an individual with sudden unexplained death, whose first degree family member is a covered member, is medically necessary in the following circumstances:
+Post-mortem cardiac genetic testing of an individual with sudden unexplained death, whose first degree family member is a covered member, is reasonable in the following circumstances:

 - When the autopsy reveals evidence for a specific underlying heritable cardiac condition (e.g., ARVC, HCM, DCM, RCM) AND all of the following criteria are met: - a.
-The corresponding targeted testing is ordered (e.g., HCM panel testing in cases where autopsy revealed evidence for HCM) - In 'autopsy negative' cases when cause of death remains unknown after completion of autopsy and toxicology testing and one of the following criteria are met: - a.
-Documented arrhythmic death is suggestive of an arrhythmia syndrome - b.
-Deceased individual is less than 40 years old at time of death - c.
-Sudden cardiac death event is preceded by specific triggers associated with familial arrhythmia syndromes
+The corresponding targeted testing is ordered (e.g., HCM panel testing in cases where autopsy revealed evidence for HCM) - b.
+No other living relative has clinical evidence for the suspected condition (e.g., should a living relative have evidence for HCM, then testing for the living relative is recommended)